 Brazos ISD will ensure that the IEP for each student who was enrolled in the Brazos's special education program during the 2019-2020 or 2020-2021 school year, includes a written supplement that indicates whether that student's FIIE was completed during the 2019-2020 or 2020-2021 school year, and if so, whether the report was completed by the date required.
-87 88 Brazos ISD will also, if applicable, indicate whether the student's initial IEP was developed by the date required by the Brazos's Evaluation Procedure Operating Procedure.89 Brazos ISD will also indicate whether the provision of special education services to that student under an IEP during the 2019-2020 or 2020-2021 school year was interrupted, reduced, delayed, suspended, or discontinued.90
+Brazos ISD will also, if applicable, indicate whether the student's initial IEP was developed by the date required by the Brazos's Evaluation Procedure Operating Procedure.
+Brazos ISD will also indicate whether the provision of special education services to that student under an IEP during the 2019-2020 or 2020-2021 school year was interrupted, reduced, delayed, suspended, or discontinued.
+Suspended in the Brazos's special education whether the 2019-2020 or 2020-2021 school year was interrupted, reduced, delayed, suspended, or discontinued.

 Based on these or any other factors, the ARD committee will determine and document whether compensatory educational services are appropriate for the student.
-91 92
+114 115